 All great businesses start with good ideas.

-One of the best ways to get brilliant business ideas is to review my lists of business ideas categorized for your situation such as small-town business ideas or home-based – many of which are related to the building trades.
+One of the best ways to get brilliant business ideas is to review our lists of business ideas categorized for your situation such as small-town business ideas or home-based – many of which are related to the building trades.

-Another way to find your next business idea is to experiment with my fun tool – Business Idea Generator.
+Another way to find your next business idea is to experiment with our fun tool – Business Idea Generator.
 Click the button and some concepts for product, service or side hustle businesses will be generated.

 All successful businesses MUST fulfill a need for paying customers to thrive.